aurone/rcta_manipulation/readme.md

 # RCTA Manipulation

-RCTA Manipulation is a set of catkin packages compatible with the ROS Indigo distribution on Ubuntu 14.04 that provide planning capabilities for object manipulation.
+RCTA Manipulation is a set of catkin packages compatible with the ROS Indigo distribution on Ubuntu 14.04 that provide planning capabilities for manipulation on RCTA robotic platforms.

 ## Building